DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/MVC/Readme.md

 ## Step 2: Initialize Data Store and XAF's Security System.
 Authentication and Permission Configuration

-1. Register security system and authentication in [Startup.cs](Startup.cs).
+1. Register security system and authentication in [Program.cs](Program.cs).
 We register it as a scoped to have access to SecurityStrategyComplex from SecurityProvider.
 The `AuthenticationMixed` class allows you to register multiple authentication providers, so you can use both [AuthenticationStandard authentication](https://docs.devexpress.com/eXpressAppFramework/119064/Concepts/Security-System/Authentication#standard-authentication) and ASP.NET Core Identity authentication.

     ```csharp
-    public void ConfigureServices(IServiceCollection services) {
+    var builder = WebApplication.CreateBuilder(args);
+    //...
-        services.AddScoped((serviceProvider) => {
+    builder.Services.AddScoped((serviceProvider) => {
         AuthenticationMixed authentication = new AuthenticationMixed();
         authentication.LogonParametersType = typeof(AuthenticationStandardLogonParameters);
         authentication.AddAuthenticationStandardProvider(typeof(PermissionPolicyUser));
         authentication.AddIdentityAuthenticationProvider(typeof(PermissionPolicyUser));
         SecurityStrategyComplex security = new SecurityStrategyComplex(typeof(PermissionPolicyUser), typeof(PermissionPolicyRole), authentication);
+        security.RegisterXPOAdapterProviders();
         return security;
     });
-    }
     ```

 2. Create [MemberPermission](Helpers/MemberPermission.cs), [ObjectPermission](Helpers/ObjectPermission.cs) and [TypePermission](Helpers/TypePermission.cs) classes.
 These classes are used as containers to transfer permissions to the client side.